hackclub/sprig/README.md

 **controls kinda depend on what game you are on so yeah**

-note: I used AI for some backend stuff like mostly the math/economy/odds since im bad at math and too lazy to do it
+note: I used AI for some parts of the more backend stuff like mostly the math/economy/odds since im bad at math and too lazy to do it, I did the rest

 game location: https://github.com/SSoggyTacoMan/sprig/blob/3338334157c40f9ab74987385ec4740a76aa0e96/games/GamblingCasino.js